msjimc/AgileStructure/guide/translocation.md

 The breakpoint identified in the 2nd analysis:
 __t(chr6;chr8)(g.167,281,716;g.113,696,100)__
 is derived from a different set of reads and could be considered an independent test.
 While the base pair positions of the two breakpoints are slightly different from each other (Table 1) and the published position (less than 3 bp), it should be close enough to design a diagnostic PCR test.

+Since this side of the translocation has more reads spanning it, ```AgileStructure``` is able state the translocation is balanced.
+It also suggests the derivative chromosomes have a p telomere and a q telomere from the original chromosomes.

 |Origin|Variant|
 |-|-|